The personally identifying information we collect on the Blum Digital Site

 Use of the personally identifying information that we collect on the Blum Digital Site

-- We use the personally identifying information you provide through your profile to register you for whichever HealMyGut™ Program you have signed up for.
+- Registration.
+We use the personally identifying information you provide through your profile to register you for whichever HealMyGut™ Program or Simply Arthritis™ Program you have signed up for.

-- We will use your email address to send you the daily emails that comprise part of the HealMyGut™ Program you signed up for and to respond to your “Ask Us Anything” questions.
-We also may send you emails that relate generally to the Book and also emails about the Blum Digital, LLC.
+- Emails.
+We will use your email address to send you the emails and other electronic communications or materials that comprise part of the HealMyGut™ Program or Simply Arthritis™ Program you signed up for and to respond to your questions to “Support” about the HealMyGut™ Program and the Simply Arthritis™ Program.
+We also may send you emails that relate generally to the Immune Book and/or the Arthritis Book and also emails about the Blum Center for Health.

 - Products.
-We will use your street address to send you, through our fulfillment house, the supplements, nutrition guides, and other materials that come with the HealMyGut™ Program you signed up for.
+We will use your street address to send you, through our fulfillment house, the supplements, nutrition guides, and/or other tangible materials that come with the HealMyGut™ Program or Simply Arthritis™ Program you signed up for.

 - Responding to requests.
 We will use your phone number to contact you if you ask us to contact you by phone.